-A range of delivery modes will be used during the teaching and learning of this qualification.
+A range of delivery modes will be used during the teaching and learning of this gualification.
 These include:

 - face-to-face instruction

 - work-based learning

-- guided learning
+- guided learning.

-- online training.

-There are no additional costs involved in this course.
+There are no additional costs involved in this course other than participating in the student resources scheme.

-Assessment is competency based and completed in a simulated business environment.
+completed in a simulated business environment.